 Thank you for your visit today.
 The website is being revised at the moment - please let us know if an interactive element does not work on your device.

 Aliquam dapibus ipsum vitae sem

-The story of the project, and an account of the history of Hobs Moat, is given here.
+An account of the history of Hobs Moat, as uncovered by the project, is also given here.

 By 1985 the site was largely devoid of topsoil and the ramparts had been reduced in height by half a metre.
 Even the trees had begun to die.

 It was as if the earthwork itself was dying.
 At ground level it was a desert.